DataDog/hiring-engineers/answers.md

 ```

 ![apm services](images/apm1.png)
-Main Services screen
+Screenshot of Main Services page
 ![apm services detailed](images/apm2.png)
-Detailed Services Page
+Screenshot of Detailed Services Page
 ![apm traces](images/apm3.png)
-APM Trace
+Screenshot of APM Trace

 * **Bonus Question**: What is the difference between a Service and a Resource? <br>
-A Service is a set of processes that perform the same job, something like a microservice. <br>
+A Service is a set of processes that perform the same job, you can think of it like a microservice. <br>
 A Resource is a subset of a service that does a particular action (eg. endpoint or query).

-Qn: Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+Q: Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

 ![apm dashboard](images/APMdasb.png)
 http://app.datadoghq.com/screen/722324 <br>